Azure-Samples/semantic-kernel-rag-chat/README.md

     Before running our new code, we'll need to launch and populate the vector database.

 ## Deploy Qdrant VectorDB and Populate Data
-In this section we deploy the Qdrant vector database locally and populate it with example data (i.e. Microsoft's 2022 10-K financial report).
+In this section we deploy the Qdrant vector database locally and populate it with example data (i.e., Microsoft's 2022 10-K financial report).
+This will take approximately 15 minutes to import and will use OpenAI’s embedding generation service to create embeddings for the 10-K.

 1. Open a terminal and use Docker to pull down the container image for Qdrant.
     ```bash